lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 * The CoAP protocol is asymmetric; the headers are different for a request or a response.
 For example, the URI-Path option is mandatory in the request, and it might not be present in the response.
-A request migth contain an Accept option, and the response might include a Content-Format option.
+A request might contain an Accept option, and the response might include a Content-Format option.
 In comparison, IPv6 and UDP returning path swap the value of some fields in the header.
   But all the directions have the same fields (e.g., source and